r-pogo/vade_mecum/Python/pathlib_os_directories.md

 p.mkdir(parents=True)
 ````
 Passing parents=True to Path.mkdir() makes it create the directory milk and any parent directories necessary to make the path valid.

+## Sources used for the creation of this cheat sheet
+The cheat sheet is not ready yet!
+I'll finish this section at the end.